South Staffordshire line: Southern Section

-The line from Bescot to Harts Hills is mothballed and is planned to be converted from Potters Lane, Wednesbury to Brierley Hill via Dudley to become part of the Midland Metro.
-This would involve using sections of the former track.
-There is also plans to build a light rail test centre at Dudley and to test rolling stock of trams as far as Castle Hill using the Dudley Railway Tunnel.
+The line from Bescot to Harts Hill closed in 1993 and was mothballed.
+By this stage, plans were afoot for the section planned between Wednesbury and Brierley Hill via Dudley to become part of the Midland Metro.
+This plan involve using sections of the former track.
+A light rail test centre at Dudley opened in 2021 and is being used for rolling stock of trams as far as Castle Hill using the Dudley Railway Tunnel.
 There would also be passive provisions to allow heavy rail to run the section for freight and potential passenger services.
 The proposals for the line include: